 In this picture, the grass is being removed with shovels to create the beds the same day.

 With the help of a rake, gently drag thin layers of soil from the center of the bed, and do this successively until a flat surface is attained for the bed.
 For each layer of soil, we rake the entire bed; then for the next layer of soil, we rake the entire bed again, and so on, until a uniform bed is formed.
 Between each passage of the rake, remove any rocks or roots from perennial plants.
 At the end of this process, the sides of the beds are inclined and form slopes.
-This is the ideal form—flat beds with slopes on each side—since rainwater won’t run away too quickly, and the lost space of the paths is then recovered by growing plants on the sides.
+This is the ideal form—flat beds with slopes on each side—since rainwater won’t run off too quickly, and the slopes provide an extra surface to plant on.
 The height of the bed should be at least a few inches high, with pathways in between that are at least 1 foot wide.
 It’s important that we keep our feet and knees on the paths at all times and never walk in the growing area: this will keep the soil light for years to come.

 (Optional) Add two irrigation lines on the bed.
 In this picture, these are carlon polyethylene pipes in which holes were added every 30cm.